-In accordance with IAS 15 'Revenue', revenue is recognized when the counters sell the company's goods.
+In accordance with IAS 15 'Revenue', revenue is recognized when the counters sell its goods.
 The Company's transactions are not subject to significant risks and rewards associated with the sale of goods or the rendering of service and conform to the definition of an agent.
-Accordingly, the counters' net revenue is recognized as commissions earned.
+Accordingly, the counter's net revenue is recognized representing commissions earned.

-(19) Operating segments
+(20) Operating segments

-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segments.